piyush-doke/image-caption-generator/README.md

 Download Training and Validation Data | Downloads training and validation data. <br>NOTE: Should only be used if data is not already downloaded.
 Load Image Embeddings | Loads the image dataset into memory.
 Load Captions | Loads the caption dataset into memory.
-Show Training Example | Displays some sample images and their captions (from training set).
+Show Training Examples | Displays some sample images and their captions (from training set).
 Prepare Data for Training and Making Predictions | Preprocesses data for training and making predictions.
 Also defines utility functions required for batch training.
 Define Decoder | Defines the decoder architecture required for training and making predictions.
 Load Pre-Trained Decoder Weights | Loads any pre-trained weights for the decoder architecture. <br>NOTE: Should only be used if training is to be resumed.